 In the United States, spanking as punishment has shown a long-term decline.
-In the 1950's, ninety-nine percent of parents supported the use of corporal punishment of children.
-In recent years that number has fallen.
-Surveys generally report about fifty percent of parents supporting its use.
-Studies show that a majority of parents who use corporal punishment feel badly about it and don't think it works to improve behavior.
+In the 1950's, 99 percent of parents supported the use of corporal punishment of children.
+Surveys generally report about 70 percent of parents supporting its use.